ElektraInitiative/libelektra/doc/help/kdb-umount.md

 - `-C`, `--color <when>`:
   Print never/auto(default)/always colored output.
 - `-v`, `--verbose`:
-  Show which mountpoints were considered.
+  Show which mount points were considered.

 ## SEE ALSO